PZ Fiber Overview

 Using PZ Fiber

 It is important to note that the deployment of the PZ fiber is key to its performance.
-Our PZ fiber has a very wide polarizing window, the width and center wavelength of which depends on how the fiber is deployed.
-In nominal usage of the fiber around 1060 nm, the PZ fiber will polarize for any deployment.
+Our PZ fiber has a very wide polarizing window, the width and center wavelength of which depends on how the fiber is deployed (see the Graphs Tab).
+In nominal usage of the fiber around its designed wavelength, the PZ fiber will polarize for any deployment.
 For other usage, however, the user should ensure that the deployment shifts the polarization window such that the window overlaps the source.
 This method works best with a narrow linewidth souce such as a laser.
 For broadband sources, the PZ fiber needs to be coiled appropriately such that the width and center wavelength of the polarization window can overlap the source.

 It is advantageous to use a depolarizer at the input of the PZ fiber because it ensures the light is evenly polarized, avoiding power variations that can occur with all types of polarizers.
 The depolarizer can be made from two sections of PM fiber spliced at 45° (length will depend on the source).
-In this system, the PZ fiber is also typically coupled to the depolarized output at 45° to take full advantage of the depolarizing effect (Note: If using patchcords, one termination should be rotated 45° relative to the other where the depolarizer fiber meets the PZ fiber, by offsetting the key in either fiber at 45°).
+In this system, the PZ fiber is also typically coupled to the depolarized output at 45° to take full advantage of the depolarizing effect (Note: If using patch cables, one termination should be rotated 45° relative to the other where the depolarizer fiber meets the PZ fiber, by offsetting the key in either fiber at 45°).
 When the input light to the PZ fiber is depolarized, the light incident upon the fast and slow axes of the PZ fiber is equal, resulting in consistent 3 dB rejection and stable output power.
+The figure below shows an example system for using our polarizing fibers with an unpolarized light source.
+The chart below the figure lists the components in the system for each of our PZ fibers.

-Coiling our PZ fiber to smaller diameters will result in a narrowing of the polarization window and a blueshift in center wavelength.
+Coiling our PZ fiber to smaller diameters will create a narrower polarization window and blueshift the center wavelength.
 Coiling the PZ fiber can result in a better polarization extinction ratio, although it can lead to greater loss.
 If loss is too high, the coil is too tight; conversely, if the polarization extinction ratio is too low, the coil is not tight enough.
-For example, to achieve an extinction ratio of 35 dB, 2 m of our PZ fiber is coiled into 5 cm loops.
+For example, to achieve an extinction ratio of 35 dB with our HB1060Z PZ Fiber, 2 m of fiber is coiled into Ø5 cm loops.
 The diagram above demonstrates how this is implemented.
 Unpolarized light was sent into the PZ fiber, which is coiled to produce the desired effect.
-The PZ fiber was then spliced into our PM980-XP PM fiber which goes out to the system.
-For additional performance stability, it is recommended to use 3 - 5 m of fiber.
+The PZ fiber was then spliced into a PM fiber, which goes out to the system.
+For additional performance stability, it is recommended to use 3 - 5 m of HB1060Z fiber or 4 - 10 m of HB830Z.
 However, due to the high birefringence of the PZ fiber, the polarization window will still be broad, giving the user a wide variety of packaging and deployment options.